JTGlez/GastosApp/README.md

 # GastosApp 💸

 Every time I tried to use Excel to track my monthly expenses, I failed miserably because I don't know (and honestly don't want to learn) Excel.
 So, instead of learning Excel like a normal person would, I'm building a trash app in React to get the job done.
-And as like to do overengineered stuff, it features a Go backend.
+And as I like to do overengineered stuff, it features a Go backend.

 ## Tools